Barnesmore Gap Trail

 Short On Time?
 Try A Taster Trail!

 Ever thought of trying a Whodunit Hunt but always short on time or weren’t sure how much you’d enjoy it?
-Or wondered if you’d be ‘good enough’ to solve a case… which really doesn’t matter?
+Or wondered if you’d be ‘good enough’ to solve a case (which really doesn’t matter)?
 Then try one of our new taster trails!
-We’ve specifically designed them to take no more than 90 minutes to complete with walking routes of less than a mile.
+We’ve specifically designed them to take around 90 minutes to complete with walking routes of less than a mile.

-We’ve just launched two walking taster trails, our Europa Trail in Belfast and the Newry Taster Trail.
-There’s still 17-18 clues to solve (rather less than the 30+ clues in our standard length trails in these cities) and you’ll get to see interesting places, learn about historic sites and people encountered along the routes, and discover something new!
 We’ll give you help with two clues if you get stuck.

-Taster trails are only half the price of a standard walking trail at a bargain price of only £3.50!!
+We’ve launched two walking taster trails, our Europa Trail in Belfast and the Newry Taster Trail.
+There’s still 17-18 clues to solve (rather less than the 30+ clues in our standard length trails in these cities) but you’ll still get to see interesting places, learn about historic sites and notable people from these areas, and discover something new!

 So try one of these taster trails and see if you’d like more of our kind of fun… definitely something different to do, for sure!
+They are at a bargain price of only £3.99!!

 crime scene tape on white